manuelcaeiro/k-almost-prime-generator/README.md

 "A natural number is called k-almost prime if it has exactly k prime factors, counted with multiplicity." (https://en.wikipedia.org/wiki/Almost_prime)

-This code was published here: (https://rosettacode.org/wiki/Almost_prime#Python)
+The code was published here: (https://rosettacode.org/wiki/Almost_prime#Python)